 Calling Plaintiff a "misogynist" communicates a lack of adherence to moral or ethical principles; that is, a lack of integrity.
 Integrity is crucial in the practice of law, which is why it is so closely regulated.
-The statement is also false, since were Plaintiff a hater of women, he would not spend so much time and money meeting them in nightclubs or at his hip hop class and in dating.
+The statement is also false, since were Plaintiff a hater of women, he would not spend so much time and money meeting them in nightclubs.